SzymonKolodziejczyk/RacingMadness/README.md

 -Main game mode: Race against AI

 Plan to do before release:
+-Powerups like increased speed, shooting things and maybe more (in progress) -More interactable road hazards (in progress)
+-More cars, about 20 total would be perfect
--Better UI (in progress)
+-Better UI
--Make some game footage to showcase in the main menu (in progress) -Better VFX (in progress)
+-Make some game footage to showcase in the main menu -Better VFX
--Finish my own assets (in progress)
+-Finish my own assets
--Plan and make it so I have at least 8 maps (in progress) -Championship mode (worry in the future)
+-Plan and make it so I have at least 8 maps -Championship mode (worry in the future)
 -Demolition mode (worry in the future)
 -Overall polish, so it's perfect (mega worry in the future)